 Dr. Bryan's international reputation is in health economics, health technology assessment and health services and policy research.
-He was a Harkness Fellow in 2005 at Stanford University, has a career total of over 250 peer-reviewed articles, has won over \$45M in research funding during his 12 years in Canada, and currently chairs the Advisory Board for CIHR's Institute for Health Services & Policy Research.
-Dr. Bryan is an experienced and accomplished health research leader, having held numerous leadership roles throughout his career, culminating in his appointment in January 2020 as President of the BC Academic Health Science Network.
+He began his career in the UK with appointments at St Thomas' Hospital, Brunel University and the University of Birmingham, before taking up his current faculty position at the University of British Columbia.
+He was a Harkness Fellow in 2005 at Stanford University, recently completed his term as Chair of the Advisory Board for CIHR's Institute for Health Services & Policy Research, and is currently President Elect for the Canadian Association for Health Services & Policy Research and co-editor for the Wiley-published journal, Health Economics.
+Dr. Bryan is an experienced and accomplished health research leader, having held numerous leadership roles throughout his career, culminating in his appointment in October 2021 as Chief Scientific Officer, Michael Smith Health Research BC.

-Gregory Cairncross Director, Charbonneau Cancer Institute and Professor, Clinical Neurosciences and Oncology, University of Calgary
+Gregory Cairncross, Member, Charbonneau Cancer Institute, and Professor, Departments of Clinical Neurosciences and Oncology, University of Calgary

 Dr. Cairncross discovered a chemosensitive brain cancer and led the international clinical trial that established the role of chemotherapy in the treatment of oligodendrogliomas.
-He also co-discovered with David Louis (Boston) a molecular marker that is used worldwide to diagnose oligodendrogliomas and guide the treatment of patients with this disease.
+He also codiscovered with David Louis (Boston) a molecular marker that is used worldwide to diagnose oligodendrogliomas and guide the treatment of patients with this disease.
 He is a pioneer and champion of precision medicine in the brain cancer field, striving to improve patient care through genomic analysis of cancer.
-He continues to lead a wet lab research program at the Cumming School of Medicine and Directs the Charbonneau Cancer Institute at the University of Calgary.
+He remains active in brain cancer research in the Charbonneau Cancer Institute, Cumming School of Medicine, University of Calgary.